WIDC: Career Advancement Module (CAM) – Online Edition

 We encourage directors who identify as Black, Indigenous or People of Colour to join Access Reelworld (Canada’s largest searchable database for racially diverse talent in the screen industry) for a variety of networking and hiring opportunities.

-Fall Edition:
+Fall / Winter Edition:

-Spring Edition:
+Spring / Summer Edition:

 **WIDC reserves the right to make changes to, or cancel WIDC CAM offerings without notice.